 Interested in Volunteering?
 Fill out an Application Today!

 How Can I Volunteer?

-In order to support students who need homework help or parents who work long hours and are unable to pick up their children at the end of school, we have a Tiger Club After School Program.
+In order to support students who need homework help or parents who work long hours and are unable to drop off or pick up their children at the start and end of school, we have a Tiger Club Program.
 Volunteers are needed to help students with homework, supervise outdoor play, and give students some positive attention.
 This is one of our largest volunteer needs!

-Commitment: 1x/week or more for at least one semester (August-December, January-May)
+Commitment: preferably 1x/week or more for at least one semester (August-December, January-May)

 One-on-One Tutoring / Classroom Help

 We do the best we can to provide individualized instruction to students and to meet them where they are.
 It is difficult for one teacher to do this in a class of 20 students.
 Consider volunteering in the classroom to work directly with an individual student or a small group of students.
 No lesson planning necessary – the teacher will provide the materials and the instruction.
 Volunteers can work in any of our Kindergarten 3 to 8th grade classes, as well as the Treehouse, our Special Education room.

 Commitment: preferably 1x/week for the whole school year (September-May)

 At Trinity First, we value holistic education for the whole family.
 Family Education Nights are our connection point to the parents.
 After a wholesome meal, kids have supervised play in the gym or outside while parents have an opportunity to learn and ask questions about parenting, education, and more.
 We need volunteers to host the meal and/or supervise the kids.
 We currently have around two family nights per month.